top of page

 Composite Bouquet

 If you’re looking for something dramatic, the Composite bouquet could be what you and your bridesmaids are searching for.
 This special design is actually made up of many individual petals, all arranged together to create one larger version of that same flower.
-They are fun, stylish and look stunning when shared among the bridal party.

 bottom of page